i05nagai/memorandum/language/english_speaking.md

     * existing naturally or having always lived in a place; native:
 * reflect
     * reflect on
+        * to affect other people's opinion of sb or sth, esp. in a bad way
+        * when one player behaves disgracefully, it reflects badly on the whole team
+        * the whole affair does not reflect well on the government
+    * send back
+    * return
+        * if a surface relects a light, heat, sound, or an image, it sends the light, etc. back and does not absorb it
+        * he saw himself reflected in the water/mirror/shop window
+        * the light reflected off the surface of the water
+    * show
+        * the statistics reflects a change in people's spending habits
+    * think
+        * to think carefully, esp. about possiblities and opinions
+        * the manger demanded time to reflect (on what to do)
+        * she reflected that this was probably the last time she would see him
+    * return
 * affair
 * know
     * know of